eclipse-sprotty/sprotty-website/hugo/content/docs/recipes/layout-strategies.md

 | `hAlign` | Horizontal alignment: `left`, `center`, `right` (for `vbox` layout only) | `left` |
 | `vAlign` | Vertical alignment: `top`, `center`, `bottom` (for `hbox` layout only) | `top` |

-## Server-Only Layout Configuration
+## Macro-Layout Only Configuration

-For complex diagrams requiring sophisticated layout algorithms, delegate layout to the server.
+For complex diagrams requiring sophisticated layout algorithms, delegate layout to an external layout engine.
+These engines are typically highly performant for layouting diagrams, but may lack micro-layout control beyond label placement.

 ### Configuration